SofiaCPP/IPL/website/content/slides/05_vm_intro/_index.md

     - 0 - count of arguments
     - -1 - first argument
     - -n - n-th argument
-4. caller calls `ret reg`, which removes all locals and arguments and leaves `reg` on top of the stack
+4. callee calls `ret reg`, which removes all locals and arguments and leaves `reg` on top of the stack
 5. caller pops the result from the stack